Terms between 3 months and 5 years

-Here are some of the term deposit rates NAB had from 2011 through to 2014.
+Here are some of Nab Term Deposit rates from 2011 through to 2014, and now.

 |Date||6 month term||12 months||2 years|